gonzaotc/gonzaotc/README.md

 :cyclone: **Vision**:  I believe in technology as a tool to solve real people's problems, and I see blockchain and decentralization as the way to strive towards a better and fairer future, **empowering individuals** over their finances and ownership of their data.

-:dart: I like to spend my free time learning and reading about blockchain, financial inclusion, crypto adoption, philosophy, non-fiction and fantasy, and practicing Smart Contracts development in side-projects and hackathons.
+:books: I like to spend my free time learning and reading about blockchain, financial inclusion, crypto adoption, philosophy, non-fiction and fantasy, and practicing Smart Contracts development in side-projects and hackathons.
 Also, I like going out of the cave to enjoy nature, doing sports and meeting friends ;) .

 ## :medal_sports: Achievements